The 13 Best Places to Visit the Great Wall of China

 The andcient fortress of Jinkou Great Wall

 Jiankou Great Wall is so named because the whole section is winding in W shape, like a bow-buckle arrow – a majestic arrow built on the perilous peaks and cliffs.
 Today it has been weathered and eroded without being restored.
-Jiankou is also an iconic image of the Great Wall.
+Jiankou is also an iconic image of the Great Wall, and one of the best sections to hike the Great Wall of China.

 6. Gubeikou – an ancient military fortress with the most complete system of the Great Wall